MicrosoftDocs/SupportArticles-docs/support/windows/win32/application-using-message-filters-unresponsive-win10.md

 ---
-title: Apps using message filters may become unresponsive in Windows 10 versions
+title: Apps using message filters may become unresponsive in Windows 10
-description: This article discusses the problem when an application using its own message filters stops responding in Windows 10.
+description: This article discusses the problem when an application using its own message filters stops responding in Windows 10. ms.date: 12/29/2021
-ms.date: 12/20/2021
 author: Dipesh-Choubisa
 ms.author: v-dchoubisa
 manager: dcscontentpm
-ms.prod: windows-dev-apps
-ms.reviewer: hihayak
-ms.technology: windows-dev-apps-desktop-app-ui-dev
+ms.prod-support-area-path: Desktop app UI development ms.reviewer: hihayak ms.technology: windows-dev-apps-desktop-app-ui-dev
 ---